 Gianna has competed in international asana championships, placing first regionally and nationally and second internationally.
 She currently judges for the USA Yoga Asana Championships.
 She continues to train to improve both her practice and her teaching.
 “My goal with competing was never to beat the other yogis.
 My objective is challenge.
 In challenging my physical practice, my knowledge of the body and postures greatly improves allowing me to better help my students in their asana and greater yoga journey.”

 As 105F’s Principal Instructor, Gianna focuses on sharing information that deepens the understanding of what we teach and how best to teach it.
 She has guided the realization of 105F’s burgeoning class offerings (Smart 60 and Next Level 90 intermediate series and specialty workshops).
 Gianna runs 105F’s teacher development program, 26+2 Teacher Training, intermediate asana class teacher training, advanced classes, and workshops worldwide.

-We’re inviting all hot yoga studio owners and certified teachers to experience our 105F 26+2 Hot Yoga Teacher Training program!
-Join us for the program’s third week (September 10th – 17th) and fully immerse yourself in asana practice and yoga studies with Gianna Purcell, Kathy Durham, and the rest of our 105F Teacher Training team.
-Email teachertraining@105F.com for more information including special 5 and 7-night special teacher discounted pricing.
+We’re inviting all hot yoga studio owners and certified teachers to experience our 105F 26+2 Hot Yoga Teacher Training!
+Join us for up to a week and fully immerse yourself in asana practice and yoga studies with Gianna Purcell, Kathy Durham, and the rest of our 105F Teacher Training team.
+Email teachertraining@105F.com for more information.

 RULES FOR 105F CHILDCARE